NLnetLabs/rotonda-doc/manual/source/quicktour/00_running_rotonda.rst

 	[2023-12-11 13:34:42] INFO  Done reloading roto scripts

-In the first line we see the confirmation that Rotonda received our signal, and in the fourth line, we see that confirmation that it is reloading our script.
+In the first line we see the confirmation that Rotonda received our signal, and in the fourth line, we see confirmation that it is reloading our script.

 ..
 Tip:: If you don't see any new logging information, then maybe your process is not precisely called rotonda.
 You can try `pgrep rotonda | xargs kill` and see if that works.